GLOBAL / LOCAL V: Half Waif Album Release Concert with Elori Saxl

 ABOUT THE ARTISTS

-Since joining the roster of renowned indie label ANTI- Records (Tom Waits, Fleet Foxes, Mavis Staples), Half Waif has released the critically acclaimed records The Caretaker (2020) and Mythopoetics (2021), the latter of which was described by the New York Times as a “chordal anthem” and featured on their Best Songs of the Year list.
-Half Waif has also made an appearance on NPR’s Tiny Desk series and toured internationally.
+Since joining the roster of renowned indie label ANTI- Records (Tom Waits, Fleet Foxes, Mavis Staples), Half Waif has released the critically acclaimed records The Caretaker (2020) and Mythopoetics (2021), which was described by the New York Times as a “chordal anthem” and featured on their Best Songs of the Year list.
+Half Waif has also appeared on NPR’s Tiny Desk series and toured internationally.

-Elori Saxl (Ghent, NY) is an American experimental electronic composer.
+Elori Saxl (Hudson Valley, NY) is an American experimental electronic composer.
 Her debut album The Blue of Distance (released 2021 on Western Vinyl) received critical acclaim for its elegant combination of digitally-processed recordings of wind and water with the rich sounds of analog synthesizers and chamber orchestra.
-Half-written in the verdant Adirondack mountains of northern New York in a hot summer filled with love, ecstasy, and a feeling of promise, and half-written in the frozen Apostle Islands in Lake Superior in the dead of winter looking back at videos from the summer, The Blue of Distance effortlessly captures the gentle sorrows of nostalgia in an age of perpetual digital memory.
+Begun in the verdant Adirondack mountains of northern New York during a hot summer filled with love, ecstasy, and a feeling of promise, and completed while looking back at videos from the summer in the frozen Apostle Islands in Lake Superior in the dead of winter, The Blue of Distance captures the gentle sorrows of nostalgia in an age of perpetual digital memory.

 Saxl has composed music for classical ensembles, The Guggenheim, Burton, Patagonia, Google, Poler, Dove, the New Yorker, This American Life, Public Radio International, SFMOMA, and more.
 She’s directed films for the New Yorker and Slate.
 Her music has been featured by Pitchfork, The New Yorker, WNYC New Sounds, BBC 3 Radio, Popmatters, Dusted, A Closer Listen, and more.
 Her film work has been nominated for two Emmys and been featured by the New Yorker, Vimeo Staff Picks, and festivals around the world.